Skip to main content

 Income development over the past 15 years

-In both nominal and real terms, income per unpaid (family) worker reached record levels in the two most recent economic years 2021/22 and 2022/23.
+In both nominal and real terms, the income per unpaid (family) worker reached record levels in each of the last three financial years 2021/22, 2022/23, and 2023/24.
+In the most recent economic year, the second-highest (in nominal terms) and third-highest (in real terms) income of the past 15 years can be observed.

 This average analysis of all farms does not take into account the major differences in agriculture, e.g. due to specific production methods, farm sizes and regional location factors.

-It can also be seen that the arithmetic mean is above the median in all farm types shown, which indicates that some farms generate very high incomes and thus ‘distort’ the mean (arithmetic) income upwards.
-This is particularly pronounced in the case of horticultural farms, which were recently also the type of farm with the highest mean income per unpaid (family) worker (see graph ‘Income development per unpaid (family) worker by type of farm’).
+It also shows that the arithmetic mean in all types of businesses shown is above the median, which indicates that some businesses generate very high incomes and thus push up the average (arithmetic) income.
+This is particularly pronounced in horticultural farms, which had comparatively high average incomes per unpaid (family) worker in recent financial years (see chart “Income development per unpaid (family) worker by type of farm”).

 Direct payments are a central point of discussion when it comes to the future direction of the Common Agricultural Policy (CAP).
 Analyses of the accounting statements from the Test Farming Network show that direct payments are a key component of farm income.